New

 Research Network on Military, War and Gender/Diversity founded

-Speakers of the research network:
+Academic Directors of the esearch network:

 • Prof. Dr Isabelle Deflers, Professor of Early Modern History, University of the Federal Armed Forces Munich, Faculty of Political and Social Sciences.